Highest1-YearGIC Ratesmaple leaf

 Since the TFSA uses the highest excess TFSA amount, you will have to pay the full 1% fee even if you are over-contributed for just one day.

-Avoiding the Over-Contribution Penalty: Keep track of any contributions and withdrawals you make and keep a record to ensure you do not over-contribute.
-If, at any point, you are unsure about how much space you have, call the CRA directly to receive your exact contribution room.
+Keep track of any contributions and withdrawals you make and keep a record to ensure you do not over-contribute.
+If, at any point, you are unsure about how much contribution room you have, call the CRA directly to receive your exact contribution room.
 The CRA's website does not include contributions made this year to calculate your total contribution room.

 tfsa-contribution-limit-4

 Step 1: Immediately withdraw the excess amount to avoid additional over-contribution fees.
-This helps show that it was an accident and the fee will not be applied next month.
+This helps show that you over-contributed by accident, and the fee will not be applied next month.

 Step 2: Pay the total penalty and submit a TFSA Over Contribution form.
 You will only have a limited amount of time to pay the fine before incurring extra fees.

-Step 3: Once you have handled these urgent issues, send the CRA a letter describing why it was an accident and ask them to refund this fee.
-The CRA will refund this amount if you can reasonably prove that you didn't know and that the CRA did not inform you.
+Step 3: Once you have handled these urgent issues, send the CRA a letter describing that you over-contributed by accident and request they refund this fee.
+The CRA will refund this amount if you can reasonably prove that you didn't know and that you were not notified regarding the over-contribution on time.

-Now is the time if you have not yet started contributing to a TFSA.
-A TFSA and RRSP are the best methods to save for a mortgage down payment.
-The TFSA offers many benefits, including tax-free growth on investments and tax-free withdrawals for any purpose.
+A TFSA is one of the best tools for saving and investing for your future, such as retirement, a mortgage down payment, or even just saving for a rainy day.
+The TFSA offers benefits such as tax-free growth on investments and tax-free withdrawals for any purpose.
 Be sure to avoid over-contributing by tracking your contributions and withdrawals closely.
-If you end up over-contributing, make sure to immediately withdraw the excess to minimize the penalties.

 FAQ